cyberark/summon-conjur/CONTRIBUTING.md

 3. Review the git log and ensure the [changelog](CHANGELOG.md) contains all relevant recent changes with references to GitHub issues or PRs, if possible.

-4. Review the changes since the last tag, and if the dependencies have changed revise the [NOTICES](NOTICES.txt) to correctly capture the included dependencies and their licenses / copyrights.

 5. Commit these changes - `Bump version to x.y.z` is an acceptable commit message - and open a PR for review.